tradingstrategy-ai/docs/source/glossary.rst

         In trading, liquidation happens when a trader has insufficient funds to keep a leveraged trade open.

-        The exchange or term:`lending protocol` closes the position.
+        The exchange or :term:`lending protocol` closes the position.

         - Any collateral that was used to open the position is sold ("liquidated")